Dell EMC PowerMax: VMAX Product Line's Powerful New Successor

-As storage OEMs adopt NVMe technology and begin to enable NVMe over Fabrics (NVMe-oF), WWT has prepared its lab to test Dell EMC’s newest flagship product: PowerMax.
+As OEMs adopt NVMe and begin to enable NVMe-oF, WWT has prepared the ATC to test Dell EMC’s newest flagship product: PowerMax.

-WWT customers are constantly lining up to get their hands on the latest leading-edge storage innovation in the WWT Advanced Technology Center (ATC).
+Customers are constantly lining up to get their hands on the latest storage innovations in our Advanced Technology Center (ATC).
 As one of the first technology solution providers to bolster lab functionality to support NVMe storage arrays, we are able to showcase how this newer storage technology can impact their applications and on-premise highest tier workloads.

 We now have the ability to present this array to our customers that have a heightened interest in how the PowerMax differs from its predecessor, VMAX All-Flash (250F/950F).
 The PowerMax 2000 is Dell EMC’s take on “NVMe done right.”